 Shopping – rue Saint Catherine

 If you feel like a little shopping expedition while you are in Bordeaux, then you need to take a walk down rue Saint Catherine.
-It is fully pedestrianised along the 1.2km length and full of great shops.
+It is fully pedestrianized along the 1.2km length and full of great shops.

-Cafés, bars and restaurants
+Cafés, bars, and restaurants

-Bordeaux has no shortage of great cafés, bars and restaurants to choose from across different price ranges.
+Bordeaux has no shortage of great cafés, bars, and restaurants to choose from across different price ranges.
 Picking one in a great location and spending some time watching the world go by is a great thing to do.

-Built in 2006, the Miroir d’eau or water mirror is a 3,450sqm reflecting pool in front of the Place de la Bourse.
+Created in 2006, the Miroir d’eau or water mirror is a 3,450sqm reflecting pool in front of the Place de la Bourse.
 It is the largest reflecting pool in the world.